jonnor/ESC-CNN-microcontroller/report/report.md

 # Discussion

-would this be good enough to be useful for classifying noise assessment? might not be neccesary to go as fine-grained as 10 classes Road noise, people/social noise, construction noise. could this be done as post-processing on these 10 classes?
+would this be good enough to be useful for classifying noise assessment?

+might not be neccesary to go as fine-grained as 10 classes Road noise, people/social noise, construction noise. could this be done as post-processing on these 10 classes?

+could do only the `foreground` classes.
+Since the predominant sound

 class accuracies